edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSDK-Go.md

 ## Configuring your Device Service

 Now update the configuration for the new device service.
-This documentation provides a new configuration.toml file.
+This documentation provides a new configuration.yaml file.
 This configuration file:

 - changes the port the service operates on so as not to conflict with other device services

-Download  **[configuration.toml](configuration.toml)** and save the file to the `~/edgexfoundry/device-simple/cmd/device-simple/res` folder (overwrite the existing configuration file).
+Download  **[configuration.yaml](configuration.yaml)** and save the file to the `~/edgexfoundry/device-simple/cmd/device-simple/res` folder (overwrite the existing configuration file).
 Change the host address of the device service to your system's IP address.

 !!!
 Warning
-    In the configuration.toml, change the host address (around line 14) to the IP address of the system host.
+    In the configuration.yaml, change the host address (around line 14) to the IP address of the system host.
 This allows core metadata to callback to your new device service when a new device is created.
 Because the rest of EdgeX, to include core metadata, will be running in Docker, the IP address of the host system on the Docker network must be provided to allow metadata in Docker to call out from Docker to the new device service running on your host system.

 ### Custom Structured Configuration

 !!! edgey "EdgeX 2.0"
     New for EdgeX 2.0

-Go Device Services can now define their own custom structured configuration section in the `configuration.toml` file.
-Any additional sections in the TOML are ignored by the SDK when it parses the file for the SDK defined sections.
+Go Device Services can now define their own custom structured configuration section in the `configuration.yaml` file.
+Any additional sections in the configuration file are ignored by the SDK when it parses the file for the SDK defined sections.

-This feature allows a Device Service to define and watch it's own structured section in the service's TOML configuration file.
+This feature allows a Device Service to define and watch it's own structured section in the service's configuration file.

 The `SDK` API provides the follow APIs to enable structured custom configuration: